knative/docs/community/DOCS-CONTRIBUTING.md

   - Addresses bugs or issues in their documentation in a timely manner

+### Becoming a member

+First, reach out to an approver and ask them to sponsor you so that you can become a member.
+The easiest way to do this is using Slack.

+Your sponsor will reach out to the Knative Steering committee to ask that you be added as a member of the Knative org if they are supportive of you becoming a member.

+Once your sponsor has notified you that you've been added to the Knative org, open a PR to add yourself as a reviewer in the [OWNERS_ALIASES](../OWNERS_ALIASES.md) file.

 ## Approver

 Docs approvers are able to both review and approve documentation contributions.
 While